When to Use a Spot Drill [ 7 Useful Tips and Techniques ]

 When Must I Use a Spot Drill?

-Is a spot drill necessary every time an accurate hole is to be drilled?
-It’s purpose is to ensure the hole is accurately located.
+A drill’s purpose is to ensure the hole is accurately located.
 The short spot drill is very rigid, and the spotting motion is unlikely to deflect.

 However, if you use a carbide drill, or a screw machine length drill, spotting is typically not needed.
 The carbide itself is so rigid compared to HSS that the drill will go where it is pointed.
 As a matter of fact, most manufacturers recommend against spotting either a carbide twist drill or an insertable drill because its easy to chip the carbide in the dimple.